ltouret/chickenRun/README.md

 # chickenRun
 Chicken Run - Clac des Doigts

+To launch the project be sure to have installed docker (and docker-compose) and use the command: docker-compose up --build

 For this Api I used the Nestjs framework, its a framework based on expressjs that gives even more functionalities.
 I used as database postgresql with typeorm as orm.

 Routes of the API